What are Common Behaviors Related to Sensory Issues?

 - Tapping ears or making repetitive vocal sounds

 - Excessively manipulating an object

 Various reasons for these behaviors exist.
 They can be automatically reinforcing, meaning they produce a positive result without the assistance of another person.
 For example, these behaviors may help children with autism soothe themselves when they are overwhelmed by sensory input.

 Social contingencies in the environment also play a factor.
 Children may demonstrate these behaviors if they are rewarded with attention or access to an object they want.

 How Can I Help My Child Function Better in Spite of Their Sensory Issues?

 The most effective way to manage any behavior is to investigate its function.

 The reason behind each child’s behavior is unique to them.
 A Board Certified Behavior Analyst® (BCBA®) at Trumpet Behavioral Health can complete an in-depth assessment to identify the root cause of the child’s sensory issues.
 BCBAs can then use this information to help the child cope better in their environment.
-This may include teaching the child new and more effective behaviors.
+This may include teaching the child with autism new and more effective behaviors.